DataDog/jmeter-datadog-backend-listener/README.md

 |sendResultsAsLogs|false|false|By default only metrics are reported to Datadog.
 To report individual test results as log events, set this field to `true`.|
 |includeSubresults|false|false|A subresult is for instance when an individual HTTP request has to follow redirects.
 By default subresults are ignored.|
 |customTags|false|`""`|Comma-separated list of tags to add to every metric

+## Troubleshooting

+If for whatever reason you are not seeing JMeter metrics in Datadog, check your `jmeter.log` file, which should be in the `/bin` folder of your JMeter installation.

 ## Contributing